 In 1999, Konrad raced with a moderate success in various classes of the American Le Mans Series, as well as in the FIA GT World Championship and Porsche Carrera Cup.
 In 2001, he was the vice-champion in GTS Championship of the ALMS with wins at Sebring and Laguna Seca driving the Konrad Saleen S7R.
 With the same car, Franz that year finished 2nd in the GTS class at Le Mans 24h.

-Before retiring as an active racing driver at the end of 2004, Konrad scored many notable results in the American Le Mans Series and FIA GT World Championship.
-After 2004, Konrad sporadically raced in the selected events but without a success.
-He focused on running his own team which had a lot of success in various championships.
+Before retiring from full-time racing at the end of 2004, Konrad scored many notable results in the American Le Mans Series and FIA GT World Championship.

 He never retired from racing completely, focusing on running his own team and occasionally racing in different competitions.